17 Best Things to Do in Nazaré, Portugal (Beyond the Giant Waves!)

 At the top, you can also find day and night food kiosks offering delicious food and drinks, public restrooms, vendors, and music.

-3. Relax at Praia do Norte
+3. Take a Walk at Praia do Norte

 A rugged and wild beach, Praia do Norte is known for its massive waves and dramatic coastline.
 It’s not ideal for swimming, but if you love walking on the beach, that’s a good place.
 You can get there from the main road north to the fort or from the Fort itself, where you can find an easy trail to the beach.
 This trail is usually crowded during wave days.

-5. Explore O Sítio
+4. Explore O Sítio

 This is where you will find the cathedral Nossa Senhora da Nazaré (more about it in the box below), cafes and restaurants, besides incredible lookout points over Nazare beach and old town at Miradouro do Suberco.